Incidence systems on Cartesian powers of algebraic curves: Interpretation of the field

-This follows from the main theorem of \citep{bouscaren-group} and the fact that infinitely definable groups in stable theories are intersections of definable groups (see, for example, Theorem~5.18\citep{poizat}).
-The original proofs of these statements are contained in \citep{hru-phd}.
+This follows from the main theorem of \cite{bouscaren-group} and the fact that infinitely definable groups in stable theories are intersections of definable groups (see, for example, \cite[Theorem~5.18]{poizat}) and the fact that any group definable in an algebraically closed field is (definably isomorphic to) an algebraic group (see \cite[Theorem~4.13]{poizat}).
+The original proofs of these statements are contained in \cite{hru-phd}.\\